poojithajonnalagadda/ME-Programming-Final-Project---TurboJet-Analyis/README.md

 $$ T = \dot{m}_a(1+f)u_e - \dot{m}_a u $$

 ## Afterburner Analysis
-Assuming isobaric combustion:
+Assuming isobaric combustion in the afterburner, just like we have in the combustor, which is typical of jet turbines:

 $$ P_{06} = P_{05} $$

-Maximum afterburner temperature `T_{06}` is a user-provided design limit:
+Maximum afterburner temperature `T_{06}` is a user-provided design limit, which represents the max temperature that the walls of the afterburner can withstand:

 $$ T_{06} = T_{\text{max,ab}} $$